-The Board of Directors is responsible for that the corporate governance statement on pages 49-54 has been prepared in accordance with the Annual Accounts Act.
+It is the Board of Directors who is responsible for the corporate governance statement on pages 56-68 and that it has been prepared in accordance with the Annual Accounts

 Our examination of the corporate governance statement is conducted in accordance with FAR's auditing standard RevR 16 The auditor's examination of the corporate governance statement.
 This means that our examination of the corporate governance statement is different and substantially less in scope than an audit conducted in accordance with International Standards on Auditing and generally accepted auditing standards in Sweden.
 We believe that the examination has provided us with sufficient basis for our opinions.